hyattpd/gbproks/README.md

-## NCBI Prokaryotic Genome Downloading and Processing Scripts
+## GBProks: Download, update, and process prokaryotic genomes from NCBI

-A set of tools to create your own genome repository that contains all the bacterial and archaeal genomes (both draft and finished) from NCBI's Genbank.
+GBProks is a set of tools to create and update your own prokaryotic genome repository containing all the bacterial and archaeal genomes (both draft and finished) from NCBI's GenBank database.
+These scripts will automatically download (in an incremental fashion) the microbial genomes from NCBI, calculate and record additional metadata such as MD5 checksums and GC content, and assist the user in running any tool they wish on each new genome in the repository.

 ####Perl requirements